katsuomi/spa-auth/README.md

-# spa-auth

-this repository is represent cookie,session login system.

 ## Cookie

 An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to the user's web browser.